 Adobe programmes such as InDesign are best suited to producing text-heavy document.
 But, as with many of the Adobe products, there's a lot of crossover.
 You can easily make a beautiful, two-page Media Kit in Photoshop.

 Advertising is an effective way to increase sales and build your email list.
 It isn't, unfortunately, an exact science.
-Photoshop allows you to design and redesign your ads until you get the response you want.
+Photoshop allows you to design and tweak your ads in minutes, until you get the response you want.

 Reason 4: Access Great Design Resources

-There are literally tens of thousands of design and photographic resources online that you can get your hands on when you learn Photoshop.
+There are literally thousands of design and photographic resources online that you can get your hands on when you learn Photoshop.
 Templates, fonts, graphics, product mockups, textures, patterns, illustrations, styles and actions, the list goes on.
-All created by trained designers and photographers.
+All created by trained and talented designers and photographers.

 Templates will become your new best friend.
 Create a new document, add a variety of frames, overlays and embellishments, colour to match your brand, and then save.
-The next time you need a blog image, pop the photo in your template, choose the overlay you want to use, change the text and you're done!
+The next time you need a blog image, pop the photo in your template, change the text and you're done!

 Reason 6: Create Your Own Content Upgrades & Printables

 Printables, checklist, worksheets and downloads are hugely popular.
-Giving great additional value with content upgrades is a great way to build your list and help your community.
+Giving great additional value with content upgrades is a great way to build your list and help your customers and community.

-With Photoshop you can create all these, all perfectly branded, each template reusable, and you can even create your buttons, sales and landing-page graphics too.
+With Photoshop you can create all these, all perfectly branded, each template reusable.
+You can even create the content upgrade buttons and landing-page graphics too.